 Mullein is an easily recognizable plant that thrives in poor, rocky soil, and unimproved pastures.
 Mullein can be found all over North America, as well as in Europe, the Middle East, and Central Asia.
 It has fuzzy leaves that are usually ignored by livestock.
 It is a biennial and the first year it forms a thick rosette.

-Mullein leaves and flowers make a variety of vibrant yellow dyes with an alum mordant and can be pushed to green with an after dip in copper.
+Mullein leaves and flowers make a variety of vibrant yellow dyes with an alum mordant and can be pushed to green with an after a dip in copper.
 Since mullein contains tannins, some experienced dyers have obtained a good black with a strong mullein bath, utilizing only the leaves and iron mordant, simmering the dye in an iron pot.

 You want to harvest mullein in July and August, or even later in the fall.
 It needs some strong sun to fully develop the dye compounds in the leaves.
 You can utilize either the first year leaves or the second year leaves and flowers from the plants.
 If you harvest just the leaves from the first year plant but leave the roots in, the plant will form a second rosette before frost.